RusherDevelopment/rusherhack-plugins/README.md

 *Eventually in rusherhack v2.1 there will be an in-game plugin manager and repository for verified plugins.

-**WARNING: DO NOT ENABLE PLUGINS IF YOU DO NOT KNOW WHAT YOU ARE DOING.**
+**⚠️ WARNING: DO NOT ENABLE PLUGINS IF YOU DO NOT KNOW WHAT YOU ARE DOING.**

 Enabling plugins in rusherhack 2.0:
 - Add the JVM flag `-Drusherhack.enablePlugins=true` to the game's JVM arguments.